-What's the best answer for this interview question?
+What's the best answer for this phone interview question?

-Prepping for an interview may lead you to one of the top job interview questions: “Why do you want this job?”
-Most employers ask this question (even if not using those exact words), so you'd be wise to prepare for it.
-Especially as the question is not what it seems.
+Prepping for an interview should include practicing how to answer one of the top phone interview questions: “why do you want this job?”
+Most employers ask some variation of this question, so you'd be wise to prepare for it - especially if you're unsure about what the interviewer might be trying to learn from your answer.

 What the interviewer wants to know

 Initially, you may believe that the interviewer wants to learn more about your career motivations and what you're looking for in your next job.
-This is true to some extent.
-The prospective employer is checking to see if your career ambitions align with the company's needs and vision.
+Of course, this is true to some extent.
+The prospective employer is often checking to see if your career ambitions align with the company's needs and vision.

-However, the main purpose of this interview question is to gauge how much you know about the company.
-In many ways, they are actually asking “why do you want to work here?”.
-The interviewer wants to know what prompted you to apply for the position, why this position is the right fit for you, and in turn, why you are the right fit for the company.
+However, the main purpose of this interview question is to determine whether you can be a valuable addition to the company's team.
+The interviewer wants to know what prompted you to apply for the position, why this position is the right fit for you, and - most importantly - why you're the right fit for the company.

-Answering the question effectively is simple when you know the correct structure.
+It's easy to answer this type of phone interview question when you know the correct response structure.
 Here's a framework to follow:

 1. Highlight what you know and what excites you about the company

-Having a few surface-level details to explain why you're passionate about working for the company, such as you're excited to join a specialist team, won't cut it when answering this interview question.
-You need to conduct in-depth research into the company - and this means gleaning more than just the basics listed on the website.
+When you're trying to explain why you're passionate about working for the company, you need more than surface-level details to create a compelling response.
+You need to conduct in-depth research into the company - and that requires something more than just reciting basic details from the firm's website.

-Look over the company website, specifically the services, about page, press pages, and blog to identify the company's values, how it makes money, key personnel, and any topics or stories the business cares about right now.
+Spend some time researching the company website, reviewing its services, information page, press release pages, and company blog to identify the organization's values, its revenue model, key personnel, and any topics or stories the business cares about right now.

-You could also take to LinkedIn, find out if you have any first or second-level connections associated with the company, and speak with them about the role and company to learn some insights.
+You could also use LinkedIn to find out if you have any first or second-level connections associated with the company and speak with them about the role and business to gain additional insight.

 To really impress, research the industry and competitors, to get a feel for the landscape and how the company fits into the bigger picture.